 The calculation of our tax liabilities involves dealing with uncertainties in the application of complex tax regulations.
 We recognize liabilities for uncertain tax positions based on a two-step process.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 Once it is determined that the position meets the recognition threshold, the second step requires us to estimate and measure the tax benefit as the largest amount that is more likely than not to be realized upon ultimate settlement.
 It is inherently difficult and subjective to estimate such amounts, as we have to determine the probability of various possible outcomes.
-We reevaluate these uncertain tax positions on a quarterly basis.
-This evaluation is based on factors including, but not limited to, changes in facts or circumstances, changes in tax law, effectively settled issues under audit, and new audit activity.
+We reevaluation is based on factors including, but not limited to, changes in facts or circumstances, changes in tax law, effectively settled issues under audit, and new audit activity.
 Such a change in recognition or measurement could result in the recognition of a tax benefit or an additional charge to the tax provision.